Attendance and travel

 No more than 50 people should attend.

-No more than 20 people should attend.
+Until 25 April, no more than 20 people should attend.

 - the couple